 How do you get rid of slugs naturally?

-To get rid of slugs naturally, try a few of the following.
+There are some natural ways to deter slugs and you can try a few of the following.
 A multi-pronged approach will work best in keeping your prize plants slug-free.

 Protect your pots.
 To keep slugs away from container-grown fruit and veg, stick copper tape around the pots.
 Slugs get a nasty reaction if they cross this barrier.
 You could also smear Vaseline mixed with rock salt around the pot edges to deter them.